molitanuon/e-commerce-BakeryStore/README.md

 # Running the Application on VSC
 1. Run 'npm install' on the terminal
+2. Run 'npm run startDb' : start the database
+3. Run 'npm run startDb2' : start the second database
-2. Run 'npm start', application should open in a new window
+3. Run 'npm start', application should open in a new window

 <br>
 Disclaimer: The images used in the application are not my own.
 This is for self-growth purpose only.